groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.8.5 (2023-02-01) =
+* TWEAKED Moved recaptcha settings to the integrations tab.
+* FIXED API and Licenses tab not showing after last update.

 = 2.7.8.4 (2023-01-27) =
 * ADDED `plain` posts layout option for plain text version compatibility.